Manifoldz/GamePong/README.md

 ### 🕹️ Game controls

-* A/Z to move the left player's racket.
+* A/Z to move the left player's racket up/down.
-* K/M to move the right player's racket.
+* K/M to move the right player's racket up/down.
 * Space Bar to skip action.
-* "q" to exit game after end!

 ### ⚙️ It is possible to customize the size of the playing field